uNetworking/uWebSockets.js/README.md

 We've been fully standards compliant with a perfect Autobahn|Testsuite score since 2016<sup><a href="https://unetworking.github.io/uWebSockets.js/report.pdf">[2]</a></sup>.
 Companies with everything to lose rely on µWebSockets on a daily basis - we power the trading APIs of [Bitfinex.com](https://bitfinex.com), handling volumes of about a billion USD every day.
 Other companies include [Trello](https://trello.com), where µWebSockets is serving their 50 million users with real-time board updates.

 ### :package: Easily installed

-(Recommended) Install with `yarn add uWebSockets.js@uNetworking/uWebSockets.js#v18.12.0` or any such [release](https://github.com/uNetworking/uWebSockets.js/releases).
-No compiler needed.
+We *humbly recommend, for simplicity* installing with `yarn add uWebSockets.js@uNetworking/uWebSockets.js#v18.14.0` or any such [release](https://github.com/uNetworking/uWebSockets.js/releases).

-uNetworking AB does not mutate any releases, but if you require cryptographically immutable releases you may directly refer to the commit hash instead of a named tag.
-Nobody is twisting anyone's arm here.
+*Source code is [automatically and transparently](https://github.com/uNetworking/uWebSockets.js/blob/master/.github/workflows/c-cpp.yml) precompiled by GitHub Actions and we happily encourage [conspiracy theorists](https://alexhultman.medium.com/beware-of-tin-foil-hattery-f738b620468c) to build their own binaries from source and report any evidence of fraud to the police.
+We want to reiterate that evidence-lacking slander is a criminal offense.*

 ### :briefcase: Commercially supported
 <a href="https://github.com/uNetworking">uNetworking AB</a> is a Swedish consulting & contracting company dealing with anything related to µWebSockets; development, support and customer success.